 Challenges to Fair Representation

 Despite the importance of fair representation, several challenges persist in achieving it.
-Some of these challenges include:
+Some of these challenges are deeply embedded in political structures, while others arise from social and economic inequalities.

 Case Studies in Fair Representation

 Examining case studies can provide insight into how different voting systems impact fair representation.
-Here are two notable examples:
+Here are four notable examples from around the world:

 1. New Zealand's Electoral Reform